jckuester/awsweeper/README.md

   </a>
 </p>

 AWSweeper wipes out all (or parts) of the resources in your AWS account.
-Resources to be deleted can be filtered by their tags or IDs using [regular expressions](https://golang.org/pkg/regexp/syntax/) declared in a yaml file (see [config.yml](example/config.yml)).
+Resources to be deleted can be filtered by their ID, tags or creation date using [regular expressions](https://golang.org/pkg/regexp/syntax/) declared in a yaml file (see [config.yml](example/config.yml)).

 AWSweeper [can delete many](#supported-resources), but not all resources yet.
+Your help supporting more resources is very much appreciated ([please read this issue](https://github.com/cloudetc/awsweeper/issues/21) to see how easy it is).
+Note that AWSweeper is based on the cloud-agnostic Terraform API for deletion - so it's planned to support deleting Azure and Google Cloud Platform resources soon, too.

-We are working on it.
 Happy erasing!

 [![AWSweeper tutorial](img/asciinema-tutorial.gif)](https://asciinema.org/a/149097)